 Like the bike, the Tread has all the bells and whistles: an interactive touch screen, cushioned track, and incline and speed adjustments with the touch of a button or turn of a dial.
-(For more about this, check out my post Everything You Need to Know About the Peloton Tread)
+(For more about this, check out my post Everything You Need to Know About the Peloton Tread).

-While on vacation, I took some of the Tread classes using a hotel treadmill.
-I’ve never enjoyed running as much as I did that week.
 Peloton does it right.
 Their classes are effective, motivating, and fun.
 I especially loved the Fun Runs.

 The Peloton App for Tread Classes

 Remember, Peloton is first and foremost, a technology company.
 The company, active on social media, listens to its users’ wants and needs.

 Peloton does not ignore its app riders.
 They know that many people opt to use their own spin bikes with the app.
 It may come as a surprise, but many users choose bikes that cost as much, if not more than the Peloton Cycle.

 Over the last few years, Peloton members regularly wake up to software updates (scroll down to the bottom of this blog post to see some of the updates made available to those using the app with non-Peloton bikes).